TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/model_design/population-synthesis/index.md

 ### Installation and Setup

+#### Mysql Server Installation

+If you do not have a copy of MySQL Server - an installer is available for download at <https://dev.mysql.com/downloads/mysql/.> A minimum version of version 5.5 of the Community Edition is required.

+During the installation process, keep note of the server isntallation's root password that you provide.
+A valid database user and password is required is required to connect to the database server.

+##### Creating a Database

+Apart from the MySQL Server installation, a database must be created with the proper access privileges for the user account used to connect to the server.

+(TODO)

+#### Python Installation

+##### Installing Package Dependencies

 #### Input Configuration

 GTAModel's population synthesis procedure requires defining its inputs through a JSON formatted configuration file.
 A blank / schema version of the required input format is provided for guidance in creating the properly structured input.